Connect with others who understand.

 1. Limit Salt

-Minimizing processed or canned foods can help you to avoid high-sodium products.
+Minimizing processed or canned foods can help you avoid high-sodium products.
 Salt is often used to help preserve food.
 If fresh foods are out of your budget or take too much time to prepare, try frozen rather than canned ingredients.
 If canned and packaged foods are your only accessible options, look for sodium-free or reduced-sodium varieties.

 Checking your food labels is always a good idea.
 You may be shocked to see how much sodium is in food that doesn’t taste salty, including dips, dressings, and processed meats.
 “Since my doctor limited my intake to 1,500 milligrams of sodium a day, I’ve learned to read labels and look up salt content of foods online,” noted one member of MyHeartDiseaseTeam.